 - Big Bad: Elfé.
 Fuhito later reveals she was his Unwitting Pawn and becomes a Dragon Ascendant in the game's final chapters.

-- Bonus Boss: The destruction of Zirconiade awakens the seventh Weapon, Jade Weapon, who hunts the Turks on the principal they're too powerful to be allowed to live if they can destroy the ultimate summon.
+- Bonus Boss: The destruction of Zirconiade awakens the seventh Weapon, Jade Weapon, who hunts the Turks on the principle they're too powerful to be allowed to live if they can destroy the ultimate summon.

 - Continuity Nod: Certain missions portray the launching of Cid's rocket, the destruction of Corel, the infamous Nibelheim incident, and eventually pursue Zack and Cloud when they escape Hojo.
 The Turks also run across Azul and Shalua Rui.